eorigbo/coding-interview-prep/README.md

 ----------------------------
 ### 2. Hash Tables
-Solutions to hash table questions can be found in the package **com.problems.interviewcake.code.hash_tables**.
+Solutions to hash table questions can be found in the package **com.problems.interviewcake.code.ch2_hash_tables**.
 Test cases can be found in the package **com.problems.interviewcake.test.hash_tables**.
 Test cases share the same name as the solution files, with Test added at the end.
 Hash table questions in my repo include:

 **1\.
 Array Pair Equals Sum:** Write a function that determines if an array has a pair of elements whose sum equals a given number.